 VBAC Sabotage #5: Continuous Fetal Monitoring

-The evidence is clear: continuous electronic fetal monitoring has been proven to significantly increase the rate of caesarean section without saving lives or improving outcomes.
+The evidence is clear: continuous electronic fetal monitoring has been proven to significantly increase the rate of c-section without saving lives or improving outcomes.
 You can read the Cochrane Database study review (which analyses all available studies and makes an independent, non-biased conclusion) here.
 Here’s a snippet: